Saudi women gear up for new freedom as driving ban ends

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Women will hit the roads in Saudi Arabia on Sunday with the lifting of the world’s last ban on female drivers, long seen as an emblem of women’s repression in the conservative kingdom.
+RIYADH: Women will hit the roads in Saudi Arabia on Sunday with the lifting of the world´s last ban on female drivers, long seen as an emblem of women´s repression in the conservative kingdom.

-"We are ready, and it will totally change our life," said Samira al-Ghamdi, a 47-year-old psychologist from Jeddah, one of the first Saudi women to be issued with a driving licence.
+“We are ready, and it will totally change our life,” said Samira al-Ghamdi, a 47-year-old psychologist from Jeddah, one of the first Saudi women to be issued with a driving license.

+They will sit in jail as their peers take to the road legally for the first time.

-Saudi women with foreign licences only began converting them earlier this month, so the number of new drivers is expected to remain low at first.
+Saudi women with foreign licenses only began converting them earlier this month, so the number of new drivers is expected to remain low at first.

 It will be some time before others learning to drive at new state-run schools are road ready.